 Though water spots are unavoidable in places where water is constantly running (like the shower and the sink), it's surprisingly simple—and cheap—to get rid of them.
 All you have to do is rub lemon over your stained chrome fixtures and the pesky spots should disappear instantly.
-Plus, using this citrus-as-cleanser will mask any unpleasant smells in your bathroom (which there are likely a ton of).
+Plus, using this citrus-as-cleanser will mask any unpleasant smells.

 Give the toilet a deep-clean with the help of a screwdriver.

 Your toilet is easily one of the dirtiest things in the house—but unfortunately, it's also one of the most difficult to clean.
 The next time you clean, you'll be able to get those hard-to-reach spots under the tank and around the screws, all with the little help of your toolbox.
 Just remove the seat and lid on your toilet, then use a screwdriver with the end covered in a disinfectant wipe to reach those difficult nooks and crannies.

 You want your bathroom mirror to be spotless so that you know what you actually look like before leaving the house—but all too often, it's fogged up with water stains, dust, and other debris.
 The solution?
 Black tea!
 All you have to do is combine a cup of boiling water with a few bags of black tea, let it cool, and use the resulting solution to clean your cloudy mirror.
 The tannic acid in the tea will dissolve any dirt, leaving you with a spotless surface that tells no lies.

 It's easy to let your toothbrush holders become disgustingly dirty.
 But washing the accessory is barely a chore: all you have to do is throw it in the dishwasher.
 Really, that's it!

 Sweep your bathtub clean.